What is a heart attack?

 - Some people do not experience any chest pain.

-- Some may experience only one symptom.
+- Some people only experience one symptom.

-- Others may have a combination.
+- Other people may have a combination of symptoms.

-If you experience any of these signs:
+If you experience any of these signs of a heart attack:

 - CALL 9-1-1 or your local emergency number immediately.